 Emily E. Edwards, M.F.A.

-Emily Edwards serves as an academic advisor and the advising coordinator for the Academic Advising Center.
+Emily Edwards is an academic advisor and the Advising Coordinator for the Academic Advising Center.
 Originally from a small town outside of Pittsburgh, PA, Emily once was an undecided student at Ohio University.
-Emily tried out several degrees, but finally found her academic niche studying literature and film.
-After completing her undergraduate degree, she earned an MFA in Creative Writing from the University of Arizona.
-Emily loves working with students and helping them find their path at MSU.
-When not at work, Emily enjoys reading, watching sports, camping and spending time with her husband, and cooking.
+After exploring several majors, Emily found her academic niche when she combined her interests of literature and film.
+From OU, Emily headed to the University of Arizona where she earned an M.F.A. in Creative Writing.
+Much of her work at MSU over the past eleven years has focused on first-year students and helping them find their path at MSU.
+When not at work, Emily enjoys reading, watching college and professional sports, camping, cooking, and spending time with her husband.

 Karen is an academic advisor and the Coordinator of the National Student Exchange program.
 She received her BS in Civil Engineering and her MEd in Curriculum and Instruction both from the University of Colorado.
 Karen also teaches in the University Studies and Mathematics departments.
 A little known fact about Karen is that she has lived in eight and traveled to most of the states, which explains her excitement and dedication to sending Montana State students all over the country.
 Her passion for the outdoors is apparent and she is always planning the next adventure for her husband and two energetic boys.

 Denise Malloy, M.Ed., JD